CartoDB/Windshaft-cartodb/docs/Map-API.md

 In this case, `:layer` as 0 returns the UTF grid tiles/attributes for layer 0, the only layer in the example MapConfig.

-If the MapConfig had a torque layer at index 1 it could be possible to request it with:
+If the MapConfig had a Torque layer at index 1 it could be possible to request it with:

 ```bash
 https://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/1/{z}/{x}/{y}.torque.json